RevokeCash/revoke.cash/content/en/learn/approvals/how-to-revoke-token-approvals.md

 ---
-title: How to Revoke Token Approvals
+title: How to Revoke Token Approvals and Permissions
+sidebarTitle: How to Revoke Token Approvals
 description: Revoking token approvals is essential to maintaining proper wallet hygiene.
 Learn how to revoke token approvals using Revoke.cash and other tools.
 translator: <Your Name Here (or remove)>
 ---